top of page

 The Wall Street Journal, 5.4.2024

-“Zinovjev (born 1988) has established a highly personal relationship to the tonality, which in combination with an unfailing dramaturgical mind and a flawlessness for orchestral music makes him a rather odd bird in today’s domestic composer heaven.”
+“Highly personal relationship to the tonality, which in combination with an unfailing dramaturgical mind and a flawlessness for orchestral music makes him a rather odd bird.”

 Hufvudstadsbladet, 10.4.2021